nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

 leakage) they are all superior in both of these respects to the boxcar window used in the naive periodogram.

-The inefficiency problem can be solved by treating different parts of the signal as different samples from the same distribution.
-In this method, a shorter sliding window is applied to different parts of the signal and the windowed spectrum is averaged from these different samples.
-This is sometimes referred to as Welch's periodogram [Welch1967]_ and it is the default method used in :func:`algorithms.get_spectra` (with the hanning window as the window function used and no overlap between the windows).

-However, this approach trades off the reliability of the measurement without leakage for the resolution of measurement, which is lost due to the smaller window size.
-Another approach is to instead multiply the entire signal segment by a taper function.
-Similar to the window functions, these functions start at 0 and end at 0.
-The entire signal is multiplied by a taper function.
-In addition, these functions can be constructed to be orthogonal to each other, constructing maximally independent samples at the length of the signal.
-As we will see below, this makes this construction useful for statistical estimation of the distribution of the spectrum.
+Another approach which deals with both the inefficiency problem and with the spectral leakage problem is the use of taper functions.
+In this approach, the entire signal is multiplied by a time-varying function.
+Several of these functions may be used in order to emphasize and de-emphasize different parts of the signal and these can be constructed to be orthogonal to each other, constructing maximally independent samples at the length of the signal.
+As we will see below, this allows for statistical estimation of the distribution of the spectrum.

 Discrete prolate spheroidal sequences (also known as Slepian sequences) [Slepian1978]_ are a class of taper functions which are constructed as a solution to the problem of concentrating the spectrum to within a pre-specified bandwidth.
-These tapers can be constructed using :func:`algorithms.DPSS_windows`, but for the purpose of spectral estimation, it is sufficient to specify the bandwidth desired as an input to the function, or rely on the these tapers are orthogonal allows using the estimates based on each window as a pseudo-indpendent sample for the purposes of statistical estimation.
-Thus, in addition to estimating the spectrum itself, an estimate of the confidence interval of the spectrum can be generated using a jack-knifing procedure [Thomson2007]_.
+These tapers can be constructed using :func:`algorithms.DPSS_windows`, but for the purpose of spectral estimation, it is sufficient to specify the bandwidth (which defines the boundary between narrow-band and broad-band leakage) as an input to :func:`algorithms.mutli_taper_psd` and this function will then construct the appropriate windows, calculate the tapered spectra and average them.

+As metioned above, in addition to estimating the spectrum itself, an estimate of the confidence interval of the spectrum can be generated using a jack-knifing procedure [Thomson2007]_.

 Let us define the following:

 | **simple sample estimate**
 | :math:`\hat{\theta} = \dfrac{1}{n}\sum_i Y_i`

-This is the estimate of the parameter estimate averaged from all the samples in the distribution (all the tapered spectra).
+This is the parameter estimate averaged from all the samples in the distribution (all the tapered spectra).

 | **leave-one-out measurement**
 | :math:`\hat{\theta}_{-i} = \dfrac{1}{n-1}\sum_{k \neq i}Y_k`